What is Skillz Difficulty?

 skillz_difficulty game parameter in native Android, check the output for

 Skillz.getMatchRules().
-The key to the hash table should be
+The key to the hash table will be

 To find the

-skillz_difficulty game parameter in Skillz’s Unity wrapper for iOS, check the method params for
+skillz_difficulty game parameter in Skillz’s Unity wrapper, check the output for

 Second, make sure your code has a fallback in case the